pachyderm/pachyderm/doc/cookbook/splitting.md

 Note: How you can get each row, and the appropriate header/footer is supplied for loading into the DB.
 Or, if you want to get the full pgdump, you can use `get-file` plus a glob pattern.

 ```
-# Split a json file on json blobs, putting
+# Split a json file on json blobs.
+E.g. putting
 # each json blob into it's own file.

 $ pachctl put-file users master -c -f users.pgdump --split sql